mohit5189/DeliveryApp/README.md

 1. App make network call
 2. if network call succeed then app display data and cache the JSON in DB
-3. if network call failes, app try to fetch data from local DB and if found then display in list.
+3. if network call failes, app try to fetch data from local DB and if found then display in list else it show error to user.

 ![ScreenShot](https://github.com/mohit5189/DestinationsSample/blob/master/ScreenShots/flow.png)

 # Displaying map

-Once user select any addess, app shows point to selected address and in backgroung start fetching current location of user.
-In case if current location found and their is a route between current location and selected address, App display that route to the user.
+1. Once user select any addess, app shows point to selected address and in backgroung start fetching current location of user.

+2. In case if current location found and their is a route between current location and selected address, App display that route to the user.

 # Assumption

-For pagination logic, App will assume more pages till the time it either don't get any server error OR don't get any empty response for particular page.
+For pagination logic, App will assume more pages till the time it don't get empty list of response from server.
+In case of offline mode, it will always try for next page ( this is to make sure that if app comes online then it should return response).

 # ScreenShots